open-telemetry/oteps/text/metrics/0113-exemplars.md

 #### Sketch

-A Sketch aggregation SHOULD maintain a list of exemplars whose values are spaced out across the distribution.
+A Sketch aggregator SHOULD maintain a list of exemplars whose values are spaced out across the distribution.
 There is no specific number of exemplars that should be retained (although the amount SHOULD NOT be unbounded), but the implementation SHOULD pick exemplars that represent as much of the distribution as possible.
 (Specific details not defined, see open questions.)

 #### Last-Value

-Most (if not all) Gauges operate asynchronously and do not ever interact with traces.
-Since the value of a Gauge is the last measurement (essentially the other parts of an exemplar), exemplars are not worth implementing for Gauge.
+Most (if not all) Last-Value aggregators operate asynchronously and do not ever interact with context.
+Since the value of a Last-Value is the last measurement (essentially the other parts of an exemplar), exemplars are not worth implementing for Gauge.

 #### Exact

-The Exact aggregation will function by maintaining a list of `RawValue`s, which contain all of the information exemplars would carry.
-Therefore the Exact aggregation will not need to maintain any exemplars.
+The Exact aggregator will function by maintaining a list of `RawValue`s, which contain all of the information exemplars would carry.
+Therefore the Exact aggregator will not need to maintain any exemplars.

 #### Counter